 How often is call?
 Call is rotated on a weekly basis, divided among the residents.

+What are the satellite clinics?
 Our patient load has been growing dramatically in recent years, and so has our staff.
-We have outgrown our space at Hershey so we have added 2 satellite clinic in the community.
-One of these offices is on Nyes Road which is a 20 minute drive from Hershey.
-Nyes road has more of a "private practice feel" but still offers the same excellent educational experience as our hub at Hershey.
-Residents see patients in a continuity clinic attended by our core faculty and have one half-day of surgery per month in addition to their weekly surgery clinic at Hershey.
-Our other newer office is up in the State College area where we have 2 full time Dermatologists to provide service to the nearby communities.
+We have outgrown our space at Hershey so we have added several satellite clinics in the community, and our residents go to 2 of them.
+One of these offices is on Nyes Road in Harrisburg, and the other is in Camp Hill.
+They both have a more of a "private practice feel" but still offer the same excellent educational experience as our hub at Hershey.
+Residents see patients in a continuity clinic attended by our core faculty one day per week, but no resident goes to both offices.

-To ensure that travel to the Nyes Road satellite clinic is not burdensome, most residents have only 1 day at the satellite office per week.
-The absolute limit is 2 days at the satellite clinic per week.
-There are no half-day clinics at the satellite office: once you are there, you stay there for the whole day to minimize travel requirements.
-When at the satellite office, residents are not expected to come back to Hershey at the end of the day (e.g., for consult rounds) but they are still expected to attend morning conference at Hershey.
-Adequate travel time is allowed to get to the Nyes Road satellite office after morning conference.
+To ensure that travel to the Nyes Road/Camp Hill satellite clinic is not burdensome, residents have only 1 day at the satellite office per week.
+There are no half-day clinics at the satellite office-- once you are there, you stay there for the whole day to minimize travel requirements.
+When at the satellite office, residents are not expected to come back to Hershey at the end of the day, but they are still expected to attend morning conference at Hershey.
+Adequate travel time is allowed to get to the Nyes Road and the Camp Hill satellite offices after morning conference.

 For those interested in city life, Hershey is located 15 minutes away from Harrisburg, 1.5 hours from Philadelphia/Baltimore, 2 hours away from Washington DC and 3 hours away from New York City.

 What is the learning environment?
 Although challenging, this program remains friendly, nurturing and collegial—feel free to ask our residents!